15 Social Rules and Norms Every 60s Teen Had to Follow Which Are Silly Now

 Silence in the face of authority was a golden rule in the 1960s.
 Whether it was a teacher, parent, or neighbor, adults were seen as beyond reproach, and teens were expected to listen quietly, accept feedback, and never argue.
 Even politely expressing a differing opinion could be labeled “talking back” and swiftly punished.
 This deference to adults created a strict hierarchy in families and schools alike.

 That strictness often meant teens kept their real thoughts to themselves, leading to frustration or hidden resentment.
 Today’s teens are generally encouraged to think critically, ask questions, and speak up when they feel something is unfair.
 While respect is still important, the dynamic has shifted toward open dialogue.
-Many parents and teachers now see value in listening to teens’ perspectives and involving them in decision-making, fostering a more collaborative and respectful environment.

 7. No Physical Contact in Public